-Angola is neither a signatory to the 1958 New York Convention on the Recognition and Enforcement of Foreign Arbitral Awards, nor a party to the Convention on the Settlement of Investment Disputes between States and Nationals of Other States (ICSID).
+Since March 2017, Angola is part to the 1958 New York Convention on the Recognition and Enforcement of Foreign Arbitral Awards, but is not a party to ICSID.

 13.3 Is there any special difficulty (whether as a matter of law or practice) in litigating, or seeking to enforce judgments or awards, against Government authorities or State organs (including any immunity)?